Bounds for Restricted Selections of Random Sets: Introduction

-so that the possible expectations of selections $y\in\Sel(Y)$ form a compact interval determined solely by the expectations of the endpoints.

-In this note, we ask how the bounds in (\ref{equ:expectationBounds}) change once one restricts attention to a non-empty subset of selections $\mathcal{S}\subset\Sel^1(Y)$.
-Specifically, we consider subsets of $\Sel^1(Y)$ satisfying elementary scalar constraints.
-Concretely, we consider \emph{restricted selection sets} defined by moment or quantile conditions, such as
+Definition (\ref{equ:AumannaExpectation}) sets the expectation of a random set to be the set of all expectations of its selections.
+Similar concepts for the median of a random set or for event probabilities can be defined as collections of these operators for all possible selections of the random set (see Subsection \ref{subsec:notation}).
+In this paper, we study \emph{restricted selection sets} --- subsets of $\Sel(Y)$ defined by imposing scalar constraints on the selections.
+Concretely, we consider sets of the form

-where $\Med(y)$ denotes median of $y$.
-These sets of selections encode additional information about the law of the underlying latent variable $y^*$ constrained to lie in $Y(\omega)$ almost surely.
-Our aim is to understand (i) when such restricted selection sets are nonempty, (ii) show how restricting they can be in terms of the random interval $Y=[y_L,y_U]$ and the underlying probability space, and (iii) which values of basic scalar functionals,
+and more generally, selection sets restricted by moment or quantile conditions.
+Our aim is to understand (i) when such restricted selection sets are nonempty, (ii) how the constraint narrows the set of selections relative to $\Sel(Y)$, and (iii) which values of basic scalar functionals,

-can be realized by selections $y$ satisfying a given restriction.
+can be attained by selections $y$ satisfying a given constraint.